 "You don't know the power of a young woman on a man."
 He paused, thinking.
 "Parmesan cheese!" he said.
 "I knew we forgot something."

-Now that my dad had brought up James, Ted was swept from my mind and I couldn't get the image out of my head of James up on that ladder.
-James genuinely cared for The Wayside, the way my dad had once cared for the battlefields.
-We used to lie on our backs in the deep grassy field near the North Bridge, which arched its way elegantly over the calm Concord River, watching the white clouds float languidly through the sky.
+Now that my father had brought up James, Ted was swept from my mind, and I couldn't get the image out of my head of James up on that ladder.
+James cared for The Wayside the way my father had once cared for the battlefields.
+We used to lie on our backs in the deep grassy field near the North Bridge-which arched its way elegantly over the calm Concord River-watching the white clouds float through the sky.
 I'd point at them and laugh, name them, tell their stories, silly things I invented on the spot.
-I remember there being a kind of peacefulness then, though this was the place where soldiers had once bled and died.
-The first shot of the Revolutionary War had been fired here, one bullet I imagined flying through the air slowly, setting in motion events which had led America to its place, to this place, and me to this grassy field.
+There was a kind of peacefulness, though this was where soldiers had bled and died.
+The first shot of the Revolutionary War had been fired here, one bullet flying through the air slowly, setting in motion events which had led America to its place, to this place, to me in that grassy field.
 Lying there was like resting in the quiet eye of a storm, just us and the grass and the sky.
-I knew that

 Europe and Asia had sites that were thousands of years old, but this is what we had, this was our history.
 Funny, Frank almost never came with us, and now there he was, halfway across the globe on a sandy battlefield of his own.
 Had he really gone that far to get away from us?
 And where was I going?
 Thirty miles away, to the heart of Boston.

-I thought about the place we used to live, my childhood home, a little rectangle with burnt red siding and a gray shingled roof on the top of a gentle green slope.
+I thought about the place we used to live, my childhood home, a little rectangle set on a gentle green slope, with burnt red siding and a gray shingled roof.
 It had long ago been bought, invaded, remodeled.
 I missed it.
 The North Bridge, those battlefields, they were as close as I could get now to going home.